- Jayson Stark, Senior Writer, ESPN.com

 Our friends from Chicago think that if we pick the Cubs to win the World Series -- heck, if anybody picks the Cubs, whether it's an ESPN employee or the guy who changes their oil at the Express Lube -- it guarantees, absolutely for sure, that it can't possibly happen.

-Why the Chicago Cubs will win the World Series
+We're doing it anyway.
+We're predicting the Cubs will win the 2008 World Series.

 "Assuming good health from [Carlos] Zambrano and [Rich] Harden, the Cubs will give any AL team a battle," said one AL GM.

 "I think the Cubs, with a healthy Zambrano and Harden, have a shot," said an AL assistant GM.
 "To me, the biggest challenge for NL teams has been the lack of starting pitching that can handle AL lineups.Those guys can do that."

 So there.
 See?
 We're obviously not completely insane.
 No more than usual, anyway.

 This is a team with no real holes.
 It's a team four-deep in starting pitchers with the talent to two-hit you in a big game.
 It's a team with that scary Carlos Marmol-Kerry Wood bullpen tag team waiting for you at the end of the game.
 And it's a team for which every starting position player has at least a .350 on-base percentage except (naturally) the leadoff man, Alfonso Soriano -- who leads the team in homers.

 We also want to remind you that there is no federal law prohibiting the Cubs from winning the World Series, even if millions of Americans suspect otherwise.